Authentic Lessons for 21st Century Learning

 30 Minute(s)

-Go to slide 15.
-Using the GUS Method, give students the opportunity to practice while using the flowchart.
-Have students use either a piece of paper or student dry-erase boards for this activity.
-Instruct students to solve the equation on the slide.
-In the top-right or top-left corner of their piece of paper or dry-erase board, direct them to write a G, U, or S.
+Move to slide 15.
+Using the GUS Method, give students an opportunity to practice solving equations while using the flowchart.
+Provide students with either a piece of paper or student dry-erase boards for this activity.

 Display slides 16 and 17 to give students two more equations to solve using the flowchart and the GUS Method.